Wqrweqr/World-Cup-Database/README.md

 Next, you will learn how to create and use a relational database with PostgreSQL, a database management system, and SQL, the language of these databases.

 Finally, you will learn Git, the version control system, an essential tool of every developer.

+World Cup Database
+This is one of the required projects to earn your certification.

+For this project, you will create a Bash script that enters information from World Cup games into PostgreSQL, then query the database for useful statistics.